jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/s3fs/Oss-s3fs-volume.md

     ```

-  * Save the yaml file with the name of s3fs-ds.yaml and execute the following commands to create the secret object;

-    `
-    kubectl create -f s3fs-ds.yaml
-    `
+* **Note**:

+  * If it is required to access s3fs mount directories in Pod using the specified UID and GID, add runAsUser or runAsGroup definitions in the SecurityContext.
+  * If it is required to add other s3fs customized parameters in CMD exec directive of s3fs-mount container, it can be added through OPTION of env; for example, authorize all users to access MNT_POINT, add a new set of env definitions, and name is set to OPTION and value is defined as allow_other (ENV OPTION allow_other):

+    ```
+    - name: OPTION
+      value: allow_other
+    ```

 * Execute the following commands to confirm if all Daemonset is in running status:
     ```

     kubectl get daemonset s3fs-mount